baselcodes/teaching/workshops/201905WS_processing@HKG_hyperwerk/README.md

 This outputs a random float point number like `97.3`.
 You can convert it into a `int` with `int(random(0, 100))` which would result in `97`.
 The number will always be rounded down.

+### Modulo (%)
+Sometimes you need to bring a number into a certain range, for example when drawing or when working with colors.
+Other uses including helping make sure something happens every x-iteration.

+Modulo is a function that returns the remainder of a division of 2 input numbers (int or float).
+So 5%4 is 1, since the remainder when doing 5/4 is 1.

 ### Utilities
 You can uncomment a code so it will no be executed.
 It's a good habit to briefly explain pieces of your code using comments.
 This helps you and others to understand you code later.